top of page

 Regulatory Disclaimer

-For EU business, Atlas Bridge Wealth offers Insurance Brokerage services to applicable jurisdictions via NFS Insurance Advisors, Agents and Sub Agents Ltd, which is regulated by the Insurance Companies Control Service (ICCS), Licence No. 5689 and is authorised to introduce business to NFS Network Financial Services Ltd, which is regulated and authorised under MiFID by the Cyprus Securities & Exchange Commission, Licence No. 328/17. www.nfs-insurance.com
+Insurance distribution services are provided via NFS Insurance Advisors, Agents and Sub Agents Ltd, regulated by the Insurance Companies Control Service (ICCS) (Licence No. 5689).
+NFS Insurance Advisors, Agents and Sub Agents Ltd is authorised to introduce business to NFS Network Financial Services Ltd, which is regulated and authorised under MiFID by the Cyprus Securities & Exchange Commission (Licence No. 328/17). www.nfs-insurance.com

 bottom of page